jintaoguan/EPI-Java/chapter06/ProblemSet_06.md

 ###Problem 6.6
 Design and implement an algorithm that takes as input an array A of n elements, and returns the beginning and ending indices of a longest increasing subarray of A.

+###Problem 6.9
+Write a function that takes two strings representing integers, and returns an integer representing their product.

 ###Problem 6.10
 Given an array of n elements and a permutation TT, compute TT(A) using only constant additional storage.
 Use A itself to store the result.